folio-org/stripes/doc/quick-start.md

 yarn start
 ```

-**Note 1.** The `stripes-loader` module does not currently support being included via link.

-**Note 2.** As of 20 February 2017, yarn cannot find `yarn link`ed modules unless they _also_ have been published in the repository.
+**Note 1.** As of 20 February 2017, yarn cannot find `yarn link`ed modules unless they _also_ have been published in the repository.
 This is [a recognised bug, issue 2611](https://github.com/yarnpkg/yarn/issues/2611) and should soon be fixed.